-Responsible for ensuring the safe accomplishment of all activities undertaken in response to the incident.
+Safety unit is responsible for ensuring the safe accomplishment of all activities undertaken in response to the incident.
 This task is accomplished through developing incident specific safety guidance documents, reviewing and advising on the safety of plans and monitoring actual operations to ensure the safety of personnel and survivors.